rdf4cpp/rdf4cpp/docs/source/users_guide.rst

  * :class:`rdf4cpp::query::Variable`: A Variable used in Queries.
  * :class:`rdf4cpp::query::TriplePattern`: A Query patterns of Subject, Predicate and Object.
  * :class:`rdf4cpp::query::QuadPattern`: A Query of Graph, Subject, Predicate and Object.
- * :class:`rdf4cpp::query::SolutionSequence`: A Collection of Solutions as returned by match.
  * :class:`rdf4cpp::query::Solution`: A single matched Solution, with all Variables bound.

 Datatypes